mstksg/inCode/copy/entries/machines-3.md

 This discussion is about `State`, but the ramifications work with almost any `Auto` or type of `Auto` or underlying monad we talk about.

-We can simulate an "immutable local enviromnet", for example:
+We can simulate an "immutable local environment", for example:

 ~~~haskell